SpiriitLabs/form-filter-bundle/Resources/doc/working-with-the-bundle.md

 ));

 // then add filter conditions
-$qbUpdater->addFilterConditions($form, $queryBuilder);
+$queryBuilderUpdater->addFilterConditions($form, $queryBuilder);
 ```

 iv.
-Doctrine embeddables ORM
+Doctrine embeddable ORM
 ------------------------------

-Here an example about how to create embedded filter types with Doctrine2 embeddables objects.
+Here is an example about how to create embedded filter types with Doctrine2 embeddable objects.
-In the following code we suppose we use entities defined in the [doctrine tutorial](http://doctrine-orm.readthedocs.org/en/latest/tutorials/embeddables.html).
+In the following code, we suppose we use entities defined in the [doctrine tutorial](http://doctrine-orm.readthedocs.org/en/latest/tutorials/embeddables.html).

 The `UserFilterType` is a standard type and simply embeds the `AddressFilterType`.